bluedistro/crawley/readme.md

 # Crawley
 Crawley is a web crawler which crawls the web for all urls which contain particular keywords fed to it by the user starting from a initialized url.
+This project works only with Python3 for now.

   - The development of this project has been haulted for the time being however, all contributions to it are welcome.